 One of the joys of traveling is trying local foods and French Polynesia serves up a variety of taste treats - some familiar and others exotic.

-Whether you plan to visit Tahiti, Moorea, Bora Bora or the Tuamotu Atolls with your family or on a honeymoon, you'll find that savoring the flavors of the islands is one of the must-try activities (although most resorts also offer burgers, salads, pizzas and pastas for the non-adventurous).
+Whether you plan to visit Tahiti, Moorea, Bora Bora or the Tuamotu Atolls with your family or on a honeymoon, you'll find that savoring the flavors of the islands is one of the must-try activities (although most resorts also offer burgers, salads, pizzas, and pasta for the non-adventurous).

 Fresh Seafood: A staple of the Tahitian diet, fresh fish, especially tuna, mahi-mahi, grouper, and bonito, is on every menu.
 You can also try more exotic lagoon and deep-sea offerings such as parrotfish, barracuda, octopus and sea urchin.
 River prawns, known as chevrettes, are also popular.

 Poisson Cru: Tahiti's national dish, known in French as poisson cru and in Tahitian as ia ota, is a South Pacific twist on ceviche: raw red tuna marinated in a delicious and aromatic blend of lime juice and coconut milk.

 Hima'a: Every South Pacific culture, from the Fijians to the Maoris, uses an underground oven to prepare a traditional feast.
 In Tahiti, locals typically prepare their own feasts on Sundays, cooked in baskets woven from banana leaves over hot rocks in a large hole in the ground, called a hima'a.
 Visitors can experience the hima'a at their resorts during Polynesian Nights.
 On the menu: chicken fafa (with coconut milk and spinach), fish, suckling pig, shrimp, lobster, banana, breadfruit, taro, and yams.